 Relax at the 4,000 Islands

-A two-week holiday in Laos for a family of four usually costs from £6,000 to £8,500 plus flights, depending on type of accommodation.
+A two-week holiday in Laos for a family of four usually costs from £7,500 plus flights, based on mid-range accommodation, more for luxury.

 If you would like to combine Laos with other countries in the region (for example Thailand, Cambodia or Vietnam) the price is likely to be higher because you will need some additional regional flights.
-In this case, the price for a two-week multi-country holiday for a family of four would start from £8,000 for mid-range hotels and £10,000 for more comfortable hotels.
+In this case, the price for a two-week multi-country holiday for a family of four would start from £10,000 for mid-range hotels and from £12,000 for more luxurious hotels.

 All prices exclude international flights, which start from £850 per person.
 There are no direct flights into Laos so most people fly via either Thailand, Singapore or Vietnam.
 Please ask us for details.